-Many assume that if they're not being physically abused by their partner, they're not actually being abused.
+Think that if you're not being physically abused by your partner, then you're not being abused?

-You may be in a relationship which is draining something from you — you might not have recognized that your partner has eroded your self-esteem and happiness.
+You may very well be in a relationship that is draining something from you, not recognizing that your partner is eroding your self-esteem and happiness.

 Abuse takes different forms.
 Emotional abuse is the precursor to most cases of physical domestic violence.
 According to recent UN statistics, the occurence of emotional abuse by an intimate partner is much higher than that of physical abuse.
 Recognizing the early signs is key to stopping abuse before it causes damage.